antonkulaga/scala-js-binding/README.md

 Views
 -----

-The general idea of the library that you create scala View classes that are created according to data-view="ViewClassName" html attribute and get reference to corresponding htmlelement.
+The general idea of the library that you deal with scala view classes that are connected to corresponding html elements and initiated according to data-view="ViewClassName" html attributes.
 Each view can also take some parameters defined by data-param="value" html attributes.
 For simplicity you may treat views as user interface components.
 Views have their hierarchy.
 Each view can have subviews and has parent view.
 There is also a recursive topParent method if you want to get top view.
 Each view has bindView and bind methods.